-One of the most common and time-tested printing procedures is called ‘Screen printing.’
+One of the most common and time-tested printing procedures is ‘Screen printing.’
 Even on darker textiles, its ability to generate vibrant colors makes it the most popular technique for printing on fabric and paper.

 What is Screen Printing?

 Screen printing can be defined as the process of printing on a mesh screen.
 Screen printing is also known as serigraphy or silkscreen printing.

 You will print a pattern using ink forced through a stenciled mesh screen.
 A screen printer uses a mesh screen, ink, and a squeegee to transfer a stenciled pattern to a flat surface.

 Special inks allow screen printing to be applied to various surfaces than cloth and paper, such as wood, metal, plastic, and glass.
 Screen-printed designs might employ a single color of ink or various colors.
 If you’re working with objects that come in various colors, use separate stencils for each ink and apply the colors one at a time.

 6 Types of Screen Printing Process

 There are a few options for the screen printing process depending on your printing needs:

 The Spot Color Screen Printing process utilizes spot colors derived from various color separations for screen printing.
 Spot colors may be printed in solid colors and shapes on a screen using a screen printer.

 This is the first type of screen printing.
 First, ensure your artwork is polished and ready to print.
 To print effectively, you must also ensure that the design and any words or numbers, etc., are up to date and properly separated from the colors.